ML Model Training and Deployment Pipeline

 pip install -r requirements.txt

-As usual, make sure we have a bauplan_project.yml file with a unique project id, a project name and a default Python interpreter.
+Make sure you have a bauplan_project.yml file with a unique project id, and a project name.

 project: